sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/docs/locals-scoping.md

       File "<stdin>", line 4, in my_fun
     UnboundLocalError: cannot access local variable 'x' where it is not associated with a value

 Variables are not exactly lexically scoped.
 While they can be referenced, assigning to a variable from a parent scope in a nested function actually creates a new local binding in that function instead.
 This can be circumvented using the `global` or `nonlocal` keywords, but I don't know how I'd go about handling that in a language-agnostic fashion.

-Notably Python hoists to the function level, assigning a variable in a nested-if creates a new function scoped variable
+Notably Python hoists to the function level, so assigning a variable in a nested-if creates a new function scoped variable.

 ```python
 y = 0 # def 0